purnesh42H/Event-Management/README.md

 # Event-Management
 Event Management Vertical for Microsoft Dynamics AX 2012

-1) This is a vertical solution for Microsoft Dynamics AX 2012.
+1) This is a vertical solution protype for Microsoft Dynamics AX 2012.

 2) It provides the features to schedule, organize and run invitation and approval workflows within AX.